-It is also worth noting that our models suggest that affirmative action policies are unlikely to change the margin of college attendance.
+Our models also suggest that affirmative action policies are unlikely to change the margin of college attendance.
 That is, they do not have much effect on who attends college, but only on which college they attend if they do.
 Unless affirmative action policies are targeted at much lower achieving students or are implemented much more widely than they currently are, these policies are unlikely to affect the overall racial and socioeconomic distribution of college attendees.